richardmonteslemus/eds-213-job-risk/README.md

 **Files:**

-Quarto notebook for cleaning raw job and task penetration data and prepare it for an SQL insertion.
+Quarto notebook for cleaning raw job and task penetration data and preparing it for an SQL insertion.
 - `eds213-job-risk-cleaning.qmd`

 SQL script for creating the three DuckDB tables needed for this project